Leadership Tips to Get Your Team Back On Track

-You’d be surprised how large an impact little inconsistencies can have.
-Whether you’re discussing something administrative like the company’s work-from-home policy or a big-picture issue like career trajectory, your employees are listening—and looking to you for guidance.
+You’d be surprised how large an impact a few little inconsistencies can have.
+Whether you’re discussing something administrative like the company’s work-from-home policy or a big-picture issue like career trajectory, your employees are listening—and looking for your guidance.
 They expect you to have a stance and stand by it.
 So, regardless of the issue, when you contradict yourself, it causes confusion and erodes confidence in you as a leader.

 The same is true when you don’t hold all of your employees to the same standard.
 At one point, the person who was best man at my wedding was working for me as a sales manager.
 While the temptation might have been to avoid conflict with a close personal friend, in reality I knew I had to hold him to an even higher standard to offset this perception.

 My Advice: Put everything in writing, from company policies and procedures to employees’ personal and professional goals.
 This will not only serve as a compass to guide your business journey—it will also give everyone something to refer back to along the way.

 As a business leader or owner, it’s normal (within reason, of course) for one’s work life to spill over into one’s personal life.
 Even for those of us with healthy boundaries, there will always be the odd late night or weekend workday.
 You might also expect this from your A-players, and that certainly wouldn’t be abnormal or unreasonable.
 But if you’re expecting the same level of availability from every player on your team, you just might be a bad boss.